 At Cottonwood, I still had 8 hours left to set a new FKT, and with only 30km remaining I knew I was well positioned.
 Part of me wanted to stay patient, ensure a finish, and not wreck my legs, but I also wanted to put in my best effort.
 No sense making it any easier for the next guy/gal.
 I figured I’d run at least until dark, after which walking might be safer.
 I’d already whacked a pinky toe off a boulder while running – giving me a nice blood blister.

 So I hustled and cruised through Ponderosa Creek as darkness fell (21km to go) and kept up the intermittent running even after.
 By the suspension bridge (9:25pm, 13km to go) I was hours ahead of the minimum pace and still feeling pretty good, so I started to push the time.
 Lots of the trail was still too rocky or steep to run, but when I could, I did.
 I realized that a sub-20 hour finish was possible, so I pushed for it and wished I could have those 20+ minutes back that I’d spent chatting with various parties.
 I ran most of the last 13km (by itself the longest run of my life).

 Finally I rolled up to the big Stein Valley sign at the finish at 11:36pm – 19 hrs and 51 minutes after starting.
 My knees and hip flexors were sore, but overall I felt way better than I expected, and I was elated to have put in a sub 20 hr time.

 I walked over to the parking area, hoping T had a safe drive to our rendezvous point.
-I told her I’d arrive between midnight at 9am, but she had been tracking my Delorme InReach, so she knew I was in early and was still up.
+I told her I’d arrive between midnight at 9am, but she had been tracking my Delorme InReach, so she knew I would be in early and was still up.

-Anyone curious/skeptical can view my InReach track for this hike, provided you can make it out amongst the mismash of my older InReach tracks in the Stein.
+Anyone curious/skeptical can view my InReach track for this hike, provided you can make it out amongst the mismash of my other InReach tracks in the Stein.

 Future FKT Challengers